ChrstphrHll/npc_gen/students/Delja Iefyr.md

 ---
+name: Delja Iefyr
+race: Half-Elf
+hair: straight dirty blonde hair that's put up in a large bun
+eyes: Pale Brown
+skin: Light
+ideal: Power
+trait1: Harmonious
+trait2: Risk-taking
+trait: I am utterly serene, even in the face of disaster.
+flaw: Gold seems like a lot of money to me, and I'll do just about anything for more of it.
+bond: I would still lay down my life for the people I served with.
 birthday:
   numeric: 4/27
   written: 27th of Moradent
-bond: I would still lay down my life for the people I served with.
-eyes: Amber
-flaw: Gold seems like a lot of money to me, and I'll do just about anything for more of it.
-guild: Burk
-hair: straight dirty blonde hair that's put up in a large bun
-ideal: Power
-name: Delja Iefyr
-organizations: []
-partyID: 38
-race: Half-Elf
 relationships:
 - name: Hodus Belt
   type: partymate